 To help prevent the development of current and future bacterial resistance, it is important to prescribe antibiotics according to the principles of antimicrobial stewardship, such as prescribing antibiotics only when needed (and not for mild infections such as colds, earache or sore throats).

 The Antimicrobial Stewardship Clinical Care Standard and accompanying resources were launched on 18 November 2014.
-Watch presentations from the launch of the Antimicrobial Stewardship Clinical Care Standard:
+Watch wideo presentations from the launch of the Antimicrobial Stewardship Clinical Care Standard:

 The Commission, in collaboration with consumers, clinicians, researchers and health organisations, has developed the Antimicrobial Stewardship Clinical Care Standard and resources to guide and support its implementation.

 This resource provides guidance to clinicians and health service managers on delivering appropriate care when prescribing antibiotics.

 This resource provides a set of suggested indicators to assist with local implementation of the Antimicrobial Stewardship Clinical Care Standard.
 Clinicians and health services can use the indicators to monitor implementation of the quality statements, and support improvements as needed.